 Ending my Furnished Finder stay

-Moving out of my Furnished Finder apartment felt very much like moving out of any Airbnb.
-Well, except that I accumulated a lot more stuff and settled in much more thoroughly in my two-month Furnished Finder rental!
+Moving out of my Furnished Finder apartment felt like moving out of any Airbnb.
+Well, except that I accumulated a lot more stuff during my two-month Furnished Finder rental!
 By the end of my stay, I had completed the purchase of a property in St. Louis.
 I was able to move from the Furnished Finder home directly to my new house.

 After my stay, I was invited to leave a review for the home.
-Following my guidelines for leaving great Airbnb reviews, I left a positive and detailed public review.
+Following my guidelines for how to leave a good Airbnb review, I left a positive and detailed public review.

 After my Stay: Inviting a New Host

 After my two-month stay in a Furnished Finder in St Louis, I recommended the site to a friend with a basement apartment for rent.
 Not interested in managing all the cleaning required to make a profit with an Airbnb listing, she was intrigued.
 Following my advice for how Airbnb hosts can attract long term guests, my Seattle friend prepared her apartment.
 Most hosts need to make some small changes to appeal to longer-term guests.

 My friend decided to give the site a try.
-Now, 10 months later, she loves being a Furnished Finder host.
+Now, 1 year later, she loves being a Furnished Finder host.
 She rents her Seattle basement apartment to guests interested in staying for one to three months.
-For her, the experience of hosting Furnished Finder guests has been so far very positive.
+For her, the experience of hosting Furnished Finder guests has been positive.